 Note: To ensure consistent stability and performance, Instaclustr support will verify the health of your cluster before provisioning additional nodes.
 We aim to complete this process within one business day and will contact you to confirm when these additional nodes have been provisioned.

 Adding Data Centre

-- To add Data Center to your existing cluster, log into Instaclustr console.
+To add a new Data Center to your existing cluster, log into the Instaclustr console.

 Select your running Cassandra cluster from the sidebar menu and click Add Data Center.